0cjs/fpwf/src/ref.md

 ## Markdown

 * [Markdown Syntax Reference][msr]
-* XXX Which markdown generator is Jekyll using by default?
+* Jekyll uses [kramdown] to tranform markdown by default.
+This has some nice extensions (e.g.: Footnotes, math, tables...)
 * XXX Is [RedCloth] built in?
 It looked like it from the build.
 That would allow use of Textile...
 * GitHub offers extra Markdown stuff like '@cjs-cynic-net' to reference